Who runs this service?

 Subscribing to alerts

 Every alert email we send contains an unsubscribe link at the bottom for you to stop receiving that alert.
-After the first questionnaire email on a report, mentioned above, you have to opt in to receive any further questionnaire on that report.

 Legal basis for processing